personal finance | october 6, 2020

 Most of the estimates regarding retiree health care expenses assume a single type of coverage, which may differ from yours.
 Also, the astronomical health care cost numbers often correspond to a few unfortunate people who experience very high expenses for a prolonged period.
 Most retirees won’t be in that situation.

-According to our estimates, half of retirees with traditional Medicare (Parts A and B), a prescription drug plan (Part D), and Medigap will spend less than $1,100 a year on out-of-pocket expenses.
-Only one in 10 will likely spend more than $4,500 a year on out-of-pocket expenses.
-Also, it’s not necessarily true that someone spending $4,500 in out-of-pocket expenses this year will keep doing so for the rest of his or her life.
+According to our estimates, half of retirees with traditional Medicare (Parts A and B), a prescription drug plan (Part D), and Medigap will spend less than $1,100 per year on out-of-pocket expenses.
+Only one in 10 will likely spend more than $4,600 per year on out-of-pocket expenses.
+Also, it’s not necessarily true that someone spending $4,600 in out-of-pocket expenses this year will keep doing so for the rest of his or her life.

 What you can do to prepare